plops/cl-py-generator/example/110_gentoo/README.md

 sudo emerge -av nss nspr
 ```

 - ERROR:root:code for hash blake2b was not found.
+Failed to create
+  binpkg file

+- lots of errors: /opt/firefox/firefox-bin: error while loading shared
+  libraries: libstdc++.so.6: cannot open shared object file: No such
+  file or directory

 ```